 Pace’s commitment to providing a world class education for all our students continues this semester with a focus on in-person, class delivery.
 All academic decisions and changes to the academic calendar will be made in consultation with the Deans, Faculty and Staff councils, and the student government, to the fullest extent possible.

 Academic Calendar: For the 2021–2022 academic year, Pace is following a standard calendar with semester breaks.
 View this year's academic calendar.

 Delivery of Instruction: Pace University is known for our commitment to providing student-centered learning experiences with a focus on in-person instruction and engagement.
-We are planning to continue this commitment in Fall 2021 in a way that prioritizes and protects the health of our vibrant community of students, faculty, and staff.
+We are planning to continue this commitment in Spring 2022 in a way that prioritizes and protects the health of our vibrant community of students, faculty, and staff.

-For the Fall 2021 semester, courses will be offered in one of four instructional modalities:
+For the Spring 2022 semester, courses will be offered in one of four instructional modalities:

 - Fully on-campus (ONCMP): A course with only traditional in-person, on-campus class meetings.